lucacuccu3x8/CloudLabs/TSE Fundamentals 3.0/Lab4-Fundamentals-NoEmojii.md

-# **Lab 4: Linux**
+# **Lab 4: Networking**

 ## Objectives
 Upon successful completion of this lab, you will be able to:
-* Create, copy, move, and rename files
-* Manage file and folder permissions
-* Make edits to files using the text editor vi
-* Search through files using the text editor vi
-* Search through system files using various grep commands
+*	Display the routing table from a Windows and Linux client
+*	Configure a DHCP server and observe the various negotiations and behavior in various scenarios.
+*	Lookup and resolve several types of DNS records using nslookup

 ### Lab Diagram: